JonTheBurger/.dotfiles/README.md

 **Contents:**

 This directory contains the files that will be soft-linked under `$HOME`.
-Simply `cd ~/.dotfiles && ./stow.sh` to distribute the links.
+Simply `cd ~/.dotfiles && make stow` to distribute the links.
 This may be rerun any number of times.

 Notably the following programs are configured (among others):